kennyrulez/vui/README.md

 ## [DEMO](https://kennyrulez.github.io/vui)

+#2018 Update
+Added experimental navigationbar (horizontal only) with the classic hamburger when in mobile.

 ## Grid system
 As I said, I love [Bulma](https://bulma.io) css framework, so I took from this project it's exceptional grid system.
 It uses flexbox, like other projects ([gridlex](http://gridlex.devlint.fr) is one example, which I used before discovering bulma) and is very simple in it's basic flow.
 On advanced scenarios, it uses an intelligent naming system for classes to keep your code readable, so if in the future you will switch to another css framework, you can easily remeber your design choices and move without almost any pain.